-“Unemployment benefits should always be tied to economic conditions,” she said. - When the Law on Patient Care was adopted in March, the economic consequences of the coronavirus pandemic did not look like it would continue to this day and everything would be as bad as it is now.
-Therefore, at that time it seemed reasonable to provide an additional $ 600 until July.
-But despite the fact that 2,5 million people returned to work last month, more than 21 million Americans are left without work.
+“Unemployment benefits should always be tied to economic conditions,” she said. - When the Nursing Care Act was passed in March, the economic impact of the coronavirus pandemic did not look like it would continue to this day and things will be as bad as it is now.
+So it seemed prudent at the time to provide an additional $ 600 by July.
+But even though 2,5 million people returned to work last month, more than 21 million Americans remain unemployed.
 This is a sign that additional support is needed. ”

 Former Federal Reserve Chairmen Ben Bernanke and Janet Yellen also support Beyer's proposal.

-“This approach provides quick and automatic assistance as needed, without the need for Congressional action, and also stops providing additional assistance as conditions improve,” Bernanke said.
-“This approach will not only help the unemployed in a timely manner, but will also help stabilize the economy as a whole by increasing purchasing power in times of high unemployment.”
+“This approach provides quick and automatic assistance when needed, without the need for Congress action, and stops providing additional assistance as conditions improve,” Bernanke said.
+"This approach will not only help the unemployed in a timely manner, but will also help stabilize the economy as a whole by increasing purchasing power in times of high unemployment."

-“There is a need to support economic recovery,” Yellen said.
-“The Employee Assistance and Safety Act is important because it ensures that critical unemployment benefits under the CARES Act remain in force for as long as they are needed.”
+“We need to support the economic recovery,” Yellen said.
+"The Worker Assistance and Safety Act is important because it ensures that critical unemployment benefits under the CARES Act remain in effect for as long as they are needed."

 Return to work bonus

-The latest unemployment report was surprisingly positive and showed that 2,5 million Americans returned to work - a sign that new jobs will appear as enterprises open in the states.
-According to Senator Rob Portman, a Ohio Republican, extending a weekly benefit of $ 600 over July will not motivate people to return to work if they receive more in the form of unemployment benefits.
+The latest unemployment report was surprisingly positive, showing that 2,5 million Americans have returned to work, a sign that new jobs are emerging as businesses open in the states.
+Ohio Republican Senator Rob Portman said extending the $ 600 weekly benefit beyond July would not motivate people to return to work if they receive more in unemployment benefits.

 He offers a return to work bonus that will give returnees an extra $ 450 per week.

-“Not only is the rewarding bonus offer the right policy in terms of encouraging people to return to work safely and reopening businesses, it can also benefit US taxpayers by significantly saving costs compared to the current money we spend for unemployment benefits, ”said Portman.
+“Not only is the Return-to-Work Bonus Offer the right policy to encourage people to safely return to work and restart businesses, it can also benefit American taxpayers in significant cost savings over the current money we spend. for unemployment benefits, ”Portman said.

-“It is very important that we have a workforce ready to move to old or new jobs now that the economy is successfully opening,” he said earlier.
+“It is very important that we have a workforce ready to move to old or new jobs now that the economy is successfully opening up,” he said earlier.